-- 7. Approximately 100 car carrier ships enter the Bay each year, destined for the Port of Davisville (FXM Associates, 2008b).
-Typical car carriers transiting the area are up to 650 feet long and 106 feet abeam, and between 46,000 and 54,000 gross tons (Costabile, pers. comm., December 23, 2009).
-Per trip, these ships import approximately 800 to 1,000 units of VW, Audis, Subaru and Bentley brand vehicles that are subsequently distributed throughout the Northeast.
-Typically, car carrier ships anchor overnight outside the mouth of Narragansett Bay and transit up the East Passage toward Davisville in the early morning.
-Car carriers are usually unloaded in a single day, though some stay for two days (Matthews, pers. comm., July 27th, 2009).
-Average car carrier ships headed to Davisville are approximately 590 feet in length and 106 feet abeam (Costabile, pers. comm., August 31, 2009).
+- 7. Approximately 100 car carrier ships enter the Bay each year, destined for the Port of Davisville (FXM Associates 2008b).
+Typical car carriers transiting the area are up to 650 feet long and 106 feet abeam, and between 46,000 and 54,000 gross tons (Costabile, pers. comm.).
+Per trip, these ships import approximately 800 to 1,000 units of VW, Audi, Subaru, and Bentley vehicles that are subsequently distributed throughout the Northeast.
+Typically, car carriers anchor overnight outside the mouth of Narragansett Bay and transit up the East Passage toward Davisville in the early morning.
+Car carriers are usually unloaded in a single day, though some stay for two days (Matthews, pers. comm.).
+Average car carriers headed to Davisville are approximately 590 feet in length and 106 feet abeam (Costabile, pers. comm.).
 See Section 740.2 for additional information on car carrier traffic into the Port of Davisville. - 8.
-All foreign-flagged vessels, regardless of tonnage, and many U.S. flagged commercial vessels entering Narragansett Bay must be escorted by a licensed marine pilot.
-A pilot provides a ship's master with local knowledge on navigation and the safest route to the final destination.
-In the SAMP area, marine pilots board Narragansett Bay-bound commercial vessels in designated pilot boarding areas; see Figure 1 and Section 720 for further discussion. - 9.
+All foreign flagged vessels, regardless of tonnage, and many U.S. flagged commercial vessels entering Narragansett Bay must be escorted by a licensed marine pilot.
+12 A pilot provides a ship's master with local knowledge on navigation and the safest route to the final destination.
+In the Ocean SAMP area, marine pilots board Narragansett Bay bound commercial vessels in designated pilot boarding areas; see Figure 7.1 and Section 720 for further discussion. - 9.
 For ships bound for Narragansett Bay, a marine pilot from the Northeast Marine Pilots Association travels via pilot boat out to meet the inbound ship in order to guide it through state waters.
-The pilot then boards the vessel, and under the authority of the ship's master, safely navigates the ship through the confined waters of a port, river or bays to its destination.
-Two pilot boats operate within the SAMP area, serving vessels bound for Narragansett Bay, Eastern Long Island Sound and Buzzards Bay (Northeast Marine Pilots Association 2009).
+The pilot then boards the vessel, and under the authority of the ship's master, safely navigates the ship through the confined waters of a port, river, or bay to its destination.
+Two pilot boats operate within the Ocean SAMP area, serving vessels bound for Narragansett Bay, Eastern Long Island Sound, and Buzzards Bay (Northeast Marine Pilots Association 2009).
 Both vessels are docked in Newport Harbor.

-730.3 Passenger Ferries
+730.3.
+Passenger Ferries

-- 1. Multiple passenger ferries operate within the SAMP area, connecting a variety of mainland and island destinations within and adjacent to the SAMP area.
+- 1. Multiple passenger ferries operate within the Ocean SAMP area, connecting a variety of mainland and island destinations within and adjacent to this area.
 Some ferries connect Rhode Island destinations such as Block Island, Newport, and Point Judith; others link Connecticut and New York ports with Rhode Island and Massachusetts destinations.
-Within the SAMP area, ferries serving Block Island and Martha's Vineyard are the most prominent routes and are of particular importance insofar as they create access to the mainland for island communities. - 2.
-Figure 8 illustrates the typical routes of all ferries operating in the SAMP area.
-As noted above, many ferries do not carry AIS transponders and so the Commercial Ship Traffic map (Figure 6, above) does not reflect ferry traffic.
-Ferries operating
+Within the Ocean SAMP area, ferries serving Block Island and Martha's Vineyard are the most prominent routes and are of particular importance insofar as they create access to the mainland for island communities.
+See Table 7.5 for a detailed description of each of the passenger ferry services operating in the Ocean SAMP area. - 2.
+Figure 7.8 illustrates the typical routes of all ferries operating in the Ocean SAMP area.
+As noted above, many ferries do not carry AIS transponders and so the map of commercial ship traffic (Figure 7.6) does not reflect ferry traffic.
+Ferries operating in this area typically follow standard routes that do not correspond to shipping lanes or

-11 46 R.I.G.L. § 46-9 et. seq..
+12 46 R.I.G.L. § 46 9 et. seq.